 Our systematic analysis of 178 near-term ecological forecasting papers demonstrates that the field of near-term ecological forecasting is widespread and growing: forecasts have been produced on all seven continents, and the rate of forecast publication is increasing over time.
 Although the overall implementation of proposed best practices is low, best practice use is increasing.
 In particular, the use of automated forecasting workflows, making data available, and archiving forecasts are all increasing significantly over time.
-Using this dataset of published studies we were able to compare forecast skill across scales and variables, and we found that forecast skill decreased in consistent patterns over 1–7 day forecast horizons.
+Using this dataset of published studies we were able to compare forecast accuracy across scales and variables, and we found that forecast accuracy decreased in consistent patterns over 1–7 day forecast horizons.
 Variables that were closely related (i.e., chlorophyll and phytoplankton) displayed very similar trends in predictability over increasing forecast horizons, while more distantly related variables (i.e., pollen, evapotranspiration) exhibited significantly different patterns.

 Near-term ecological forecasting: state of the field